-BE 152.
+- BE 152.
 The Physiology of Motion.
 9 units (3-0-6); second term.
-Prerequisites: Bi 8, Bi 9, or equivalent.
+Prerequisite: BE 151 or instructor's permission.
 This course emphasizes physiological mechanisms related to biological motility that operate at tissue- and organism-levels of complexity.
 The central theme of the class is to examine biological motility across levels of biological organization, from the gating properties of ion channels to the biomechanics of running, swimming, and flying.
 Topics include excitable membranes, oscillatory circuits, sensory feedback, muscle mechanics, cardiovascular physiology, and the biomechanics of locomotion.
-Instructor: Fraser.

-BE 153.
+Instructors: Fraser, Petrasek. - BE 153.
 Case Studies in Systems Physiology.
 9 units (3-0-6); third term.
-Prerequisites: Bi 8, Bi 9, or equivalent.
+Prerequisite: BE 151.
 This course will explore the process of creating and validating theoretical models in systems biology and physiology.
 It will examine several macroscopic physiological systems in detail, including examples from immunology, endocrinology, cardiovascular physiology, and others.
 Emphasis will be placed on understanding how macroscopic behavior emerges from the interaction of individual components.
-Instructor: Petrasek.
+Instructor: Petrasek. - BE/APh 161.
+Physical Biology of the Cell.

-BE 157.
-Modeling Spatiotemporal Pattern Formation in Complex Biological Systems.
 9 units (3-0-6); second term.
-Prerequisites: Bi 8, Bi 9, ACM 95 abc, and Ph 2 b or Ph 12 c or Ch 25.
-This course describes how to use statistical mechanics and nonlinear dynamics to model self-organized spatiotemporal pattern formation and transition kinetics in complex biological systems.
-These phenomena include Turing patterns in morphogenesis, oscillations by excitation-relaxation dynamics in cell signaling networks, and the propagation of traveling waves observed in action potentials and collective cell migration.
-This course emphasizes the construction of phenomenological models for stochastic nonlinear behavior in biological systems, including derivation of the corresponding Turing analysis, Langevin equation, Fokker-Planck equation, and Kramer theory.
-Instructor: Guo.

-BE 159.
-Signal Transduction and Biomechanics in Eukaryotic Cell Morphogenesis.
-9 units (3-0-6); third term.
-Prerequisites: Bi 8, Bi 9, ACM 95 abc.
-This course examines the mechanical and biochemical pathways that govern eukaryotic cell morphogenesis.
-Topics include embryonic pattern formation, cell polarization and migration in tissue development and regeneration.
-Biomechanics will be treated at the molecular, cellular, and multicellular levels of organization.
-In addition to providing background material on cytoskeletal biomechanics and intra/intercellular signaling in cell-matrix and cell-cell interactions, the course will emphasize the interplay between mechanical and biochemical pathways in tissue morphogenesis and homeostasis.
-Current understanding of malignant transformation will be briefly described, as well.
-The course will briefly introduce appropriate modeling techniques and tools such as fabrication and optical approaches to the quantitative study of morphogenesis.
-Instructor: Guo.

-BE/APh 161.
-Physical Biology of the Cell.
-12 units (3-0-9); second term.
-Prerequisites: limited to juniors and seniors who have completed the required BE courses; background in statistical and quantum mechanics or instructor's written permission required.
 Physical models applied to the analysis of biological structures ranging from individual proteins and DNA to entire cells.
 Topics include the force response of proteins and DNA, models of molecular motors, DNA packing in viruses and eukaryotes, mechanics of membranes, and membrane proteins and cell motility.
-Instructor: Phillips.

-BE/APh 162.
+Instructor: Phillips. - BE/APh 162.
 Physical Biology Laboratory.
-12 units (0-6-6); second term.
-Prerequisites: concurrent enrollment in BE/APh 161; limited to juniors and seniors who have completed the required BE courses.
+9 units (0-6-3); second term.
+Prerequisite: concurrent enrollment in BE/APh 161.
 This laboratory course accompanies BE/APh 161 and is built around experiments that amplify material covered in that course.
 Particular topics include background on techniques from molecular biology, mechanics of lipid bilayer vesicles, DNA packing in viruses, fluorescence microscopy of cells, experiments on cell motility, and the construction of genetic networks.
-Not offered 2010-11.

-ChE/BE 163.
+Instructor: Phillips. - ChE/BE 163.
 Introduction to Biomolecular Engineering.
 9 units (3-0-6).
-For course description, see Chemical Engineering.
+For course description, see Chemical Engineering. - EE/BE 166.

-EE/BE 166.
 Optical Methods for Biomedical Imaging and Diagnosis.
 9 units (3-1-5).
-For course description, see Electrical Engineering.
+For course description, see Electrical Engineering. - BE 167.

-BE 167.
 Topics in Bioengineering.
 1 unit; first term.
 Required for first-year graduate BE students.
 Introduction to the current research in bioengineering and related fields, focusing specifically on projects carried out by Caltech faculty.
 The course will provide the students with background within the lecturer's specific discipline.
 Instructor: Pierce.